mralokshukla/nus-august-30/README.md

-# nus-august-30
-This is a test repository to learn github
+# This is test repository

+## this is smaller text

+here is some normal text like in a doc

+* this is list item
+* this is another list item